barseghyanartur/django-dash/README.rst

 path/to/layout/example/dash_layouts.py
 -----------------------------------------------
 Step by step review of a how to create and register a layout and placeholders.
-Note, that dash autodiscovers your layouts by name of the file `dash_layouts.py`.
-The module in which the layouts are defined, has to be named `dash_layouts.py`.
+Note, that Dash autodiscovers your layouts by name of the file `dash_layouts.py`.
+The module, in which the layouts are defined, has to be named `dash_layouts.py`.

 Required imports.